National Zoo's panda cub named Xiao Qi Ji, or 'Little Miracle'

 Giant pandas are highly endangered animals.
 There were fewer than 2,000 giant pandas living in the wild in 2014, according to the World Wildlife Foundation.
 However, the exact number is unknown.
 Scientists agree that the wild panda population has rebounded since the 1970s, the first time China conducted a survey of the animal.

-The National Zoo's breeding program has mixed success due to the difficulty that giant pandas often have reproducing in captivity; for the first 20 years after the first two pandas arrived in Washington on 1972, all five cubs that Ling Ling and Hsing Hsing died within days after birth.
+The National Zoo's breeding program has mixed success due to the difficulty that giant pandas often have reproducing in captivity; for the first 20 years after the first two pandas arrived in Washington in 1972, all five cubs that Ling Ling and Hsing Hsing had died within days after birth.

 As of Tuesday morning, Xiao Qi Ji was sleeping with her mother, according to the National Zoo Panda Cam.